 - It was reasonable for you, under the circumstances, to travel to the place you did for those medical services

-If you travelled more than 80 km, you can claim vehicle expenses, accommodation, meals and parking expenses.
+If you traveled more than 80 km (one way), you can claim vehicle expenses, accommodation, meals, and parking expenses.

-And, whether you travelled more than 40km or 80 km, if a medical practitioner has certified that you can’t travel without help, you may also claim the travel expenses you pay for an attendant.
+Whether you traveled more than 40km or 80 km, if a medical practitioner has certified that you can’t travel without help, you may also claim the travel expenses you pay for an attendant.

 How are Vehicle Costs Calculated by the CRA?